 Part of the work involved analysing the average 24-hour profile of electricity use among households in the survey.
 We found the evening peak was much more pronounced than the morning peak, and although there is an identifiable morning peak at about 7.30am, lower demand for lighting, space heating and cooking are almost completely offset by increased energy use for washing, drying and dishwashing.
 We developed an interactive spreadsheet for other people who want to examine electricity profiles, available here.

-The work was under contract to the Department of Energy and Climate Change and the Department of the Environment, Food and Rural Affairs.
+The work was under contract to the Department of Energy and Climate Change (now BEIS, Business, Energy and Industrial Strategy) and the Department of the Environment, Food and Rural Affairs.